-I'm currently an Assistant Professor in Philosophy.
+I'm currently an Associate Professor in Philosophy.
+Before that, I was an Assistant Professor at Nottingham.
 Between 2014 and 2016 I was a Post Doctoral Fellow in Classics at Durham University and from 2012 to 2014 I was a post-doc in philosophy at the University of Groningen.
 The University of Cambridge awarded my PhD in 2012.

 Ancient Philosophy; Ancient Logic.

-My British Academy project, entitled 'Relativity in Ancient Philosophy' asks at what it is for things to relate to each other.
+In 2020 I published a monograph entitled Ancient Relativity: Plato Aristotle, Stoics and Sceptics, with OUP.
+The book asks at what it is for things to relate to each other.
 What is it to be larger or smaller, for example?
-In particular, I'm looking at ancient views of relativity and how underlying assumptions about relativity affected ancient philosophy.
+In particular, it looks at ancient views of relativity and how underlying assumptions about relativity affected ancient philosophy.
 I articulate Plato's ideas about relatives and follow how Aristotle, the Stoics and Sceptics develop these ideas, given their own agendas.
 I also argue that ancient thinking can help us get clear the phenomenon of relativity more generally.

 My work in Groningen looked at dialectic in Aristotle's logic as part of a project on the Roots of Deduction.